scalable-model-editing/efficient-model-editing/README.md

-# EMMET is now able to perform batched edits for batch sizes of 10k matching the performance of MEMIT
+# FastMEMIT Family of Methods: Efficient Knowledge Editing with Minimal Pre-computation

 ## News

 Our latest study on Model Editing using Llama-3 just released - [Is Bigger Edit Batch Size Always Better? - An Empirical Study on Model Editing with Llama-3](https://arxiv.org/abs/2405.00664)

-# A Unified Framework for Model Editing
+# A Unified & Fast Framework for Model Editing

 This repository unifies model-editing algorithms under the same conceptual framework of **preservation-memorization** and also under the same code-base.
 We use a common set of functions to calculate the key and value vectors and explicitly apply the update equations of ROME and MEMIT in the same file.